 - Checking account required

-The Total Visa® Card can help you establish a solid payment history.
+The Total Visa® Card can give you the convenience of a credit card and help you establish a solid payment history.

-Below are some of the basic features of the Total Visa® Unsecured Credit Card:
+Below are some of the basic features of the Total Visa® Card:

 - Interest rate: 34.99%